 Adult T-cell leukemia (ATL)

-- Definition: a non-Hodgkin lymphoma associated with infection with the HTLV-I) I (
+- Definition: a non-Hodgkin lymphoma associated with infection with the human T-cell lymphotropic virus I (HTLV-I)

 - Rare in the US; most commonly seen in Japan, West Africa, and the Carribean